tenox7/ttyplot/README.md

 ### stdio buffering
 by default in unix stdio is buffered, you can work around it in [various ways](http://www.perkin.org.uk/posts/how-to-fix-stdio-buffering.html)

-### ttyplot quits and erases screen when there is no more data
+### ttyplot quits when tere is no more data
+it's by design, you can work around by adding sleep or read:

+{ echo 1 2 3; sleep 60; } | ttyplot

+### ttyplot erases screen when exiting
 it's because of [alternate screen](https://invisible-island.net/xterm/xterm.faq.html#xterm_tite), likely this will work around it:

 ```
-seq 10 | TERM=vt100 ttyplot
+echo 1 2 3 | TERM=vt100 ttyplot
 ```

-you can also patch your terminfo to disable alternate screen:
+you can also fix your broken terminfo:

 ```
 infocmp -I $TERM | sed -e 's/smcup=[^,]*,//g' -e 's/rmcup=[^,]*,//g' | tic -